 Buy a gas-efficient vehicle

 Two ways to save money on gas are to buy a more gas-efficient vehicle and drive less.
 If you want to buy a new car, you should remember that several factors influence its gas efficiency rating.
-For example, cars with lower curb weights get better mileage than heavy vehicles.
+For example, cars and trucks with lower curb weights get better mileage than heavy vehicles.
 This is because the engine needs to work less hard when driving a lighter car and thus uses less gas per mile.
 This also applies to hybrid models with smaller engines with integrated electric motors; they perform better than traditional cars in stop-and-go traffic because they use electricity instead of gas.

 Plan the shortest route